 Look toward the future.
 Think about what you took away from your visit and make a plan to work these new strategies into your day-to-day life.
 If something works for you, make it a priority.
 And remember that our counselors are here if you need to talk again.

-Counseling can be a great help when you’re going through stressful challenges, facing tough decisions, or just want someone to talk to about a nagging problem.
+Get short-term counseling to find support when you're going through stressful challenges, facing tough decisions, or just want someone to talk to about a nagging problem.
 If you’re in need, take that first step to request a counseling visit.
 Help is at hand.

 If your employer or school provides you with virtual counseling, use your First Stop Health mobile app to request a visit.